zhgarfield/zhgarfield.github.io/_pages/about.md

 ## Research

 I study the mechanisms of sociality that underpin human uniqueness and how cooperation is organized and sustained in human societies.
-The work runs along four connected threads: *leadership and coordination*, *norms and cultural transmission*, *social networks and risk buffering*, and *social position and health*.
+The work is based on four connected threads: *leadership and coordination*, *norms and cultural transmission*, *social networks and risk buffering*, and *social position and health*.
 I work at three scales: long-term ethnographic fieldwork in southwest Ethiopia, comparative analysis using global ethnographic databases, and computational modeling.

 For the long story, check out the [research](/research/), [fieldwork](/fieldwork/), and [scientific philosophy](/philosophy/) pages.